And the knifing, and the hurting, and the senseless violence, already!"

 - Code Geass: The Abridged Series has this happen a few times, with Shirley declaring "Oh God With The Falling" when Milly declares the cat-catching contest and the "prize", while Suzaku has several, one in the flashback involving being shot, and another being hit the scene-changing screen after Lelouch gets fed up with Suzaku not getting his hint.

-- The Third Hokage from Naruto The Abridged Comedy Spoof Series Show uses this when Iruka shows up to bother him one time too many.
+- The Third Hokage from Naruto: The Abridged Comedy Fandub Spoof Series Show uses this when Iruka shows up to bother him one time too many.
 "God, always with the talking from you."

 - Used overtly by Uncle Iroh in Avatar: The Abridged Series.
 "Alright, alright!
 Enough, with the vining [whining], already!"

 - In Hellsing Ultimate Abridged, the German soldiers are very glad Rip Van Winkle is no longer going on about the ponies, and the friendship, and the wrapping up of the winter.